 - 4.2.1 This plan is predicated on the extension of the Spadina Subway Line to the VMC and on planned improvements to York Region Rapid Transit facilities along Highway 7.
 A major objective of the City is to facilitate and achieve the Anchor Mobility Hub vision outlined for the area in the Regional Transportation Plan.
 The City of Vaughan will continue to cooperate with York Region and the relevant transit agencies to expedite the planning, design and construction of proposed transit infrastructure. - 4.2.2 The subway station planned at Highway 7 and Millway Avenue is intended to support the establishment of a high density, mixed use community and facilitate intermodal transit, linking directly to the York Region transit system.
 Unlike planned stations at Highway 407 and Steeles Avenue to the south, the VMC station will not include a public commuter parking lot associated with transit facilities. - 4.2.3 Schedule B identifies the general alignment of the Spadina Subway Line Extension through the VMC.
-The subway right-of-way extends to Portage Parkway to protect for a future see also Section 4.3.3 of Volume 1 of the Official Plan
+The subway right-of-way extends to Portage Parkway to protect for a future see also Section 4.3.3 of Volume 1 of the Official Plan extension of the subway beyond the VMC.
+Future development within and adjacent to the right-of-way shall protect for a future subway extension.

-TRAVEL DEMAND MANAGEMENT
+DEMAND MANAGEMENT